nodef/extra-array/README.md

 Methods that modify any argument end in `$`.
 All other methods are functional, and do not modify any parameters.

+> Stability: Experimental.<br>
+> Unavilable array methods will be added here as its necessity is noticed.

 ```javascript
 const array = require('extra-array');